KianMolani/worldcomputer/README.md

 The following repository contains two files:

-    - a document detailing my preliminary research findings
+    - a document detailing preliminary research findings

-    - a python program (show-cased at ETHSanFranciso 2018) that offloads the processing required to calculate the area underneath a curve       to two other computers to run in parallel.
-Payment is made to the two computers via microtransactions on the Ethereum network.
+    - a python program (showcased at ETHSanFranciso 2018) that has a device ('world computer') offload the processing required to               calculate the area underneath a curve to two computers ('worker nodes') to run in parallel.
+Payment is made by the world computer to       the worker nodes via microtransactions on the Ethereum network.
+Metrics used to calculate the payment amount was CPU clock cycles         and dedicated storage, not bandwidth.
+APIs used: MPI (message passing interface), web3, Infura